tymyrddin/purple/source/docs/engagement/resources.md

 # Resource planning

 Engagements require time, people, tools, and sometimes external spend.
 The rational layer of resource planning is straightforward: estimate the hours, identify the people, confirm the tools are available.
-Most engagement plans do this adequately.
+Engagement plans usually manage this part adequately.

-What most resource plans miss is the [PSL political layer](../foundations/problem-solving/in-security.md).
+What resource plans often miss is the [political layer](../foundations/problem-solving/in-security.md).
 Staff time allocated to an engagement is time taken from other work.
 Whether that trade-off is genuinely supported by the people asked to make it, or whether it is nominally agreed and resented in practice, determines how the engagement actually runs.
 A red team operator doing engagement work alongside a full delivery load will not produce the same quality of work as one who has protected time.
 A blue team running a live exercise while also managing a production incident is not running the exercise the plan described.

-The resource plan should be honest about these constraints rather than optimistic about them.
+The resource plan works best when honest about these constraints rather than optimistic about them.
 An engagement that is adequately resourced and well-run produces more value than an ambitious one that is stretched thin.

 ## Time